RokLenarcic/memento/README.md

 Copyright © 2020-2021 Rok Lenarčič

-Licensed under the term of the Eclipse Public License - v 2.0, see LICENSE.
+Licensed under the term of the MIT License, see LICENSE.